-person The person the information is about.

-The conference the person is currently in.

-A client-supplied string saying what the person is doing.

-The fields of Who-Info are

-person The person the information is about.

-The conference the person is currently in.

-session The person's session number.

-A client-supplied string saying what the person is doing.

-username The name of the "real" user constructed from hostname and ident-user (see below) and information from the client.

-The fields of Who-Info-Ident are

-person The person the information is about.

-The conference the person is currently in.

-session The person's session number.

-A client-supplied string saying what the person is doing.

-username The name of the "real" user constructed from hostname and ident-user.

-hostname The host the connection originated at.

-ident-user
+person The person the information is about. working-co working-conference The conference the person is currently in. what-am-i-doing A client-supplied string saying what the person is doing.
+The field ds of Who-Info are person The person the information is about. working-conference The conference the person is currently in. session The person's session number. what-am-i-doing A client-supplied string saying what the person is doing. username The name of the "real" user constructed from hostname and ident-user (see below) and information from the client.
+The field ds of Who-Info-Ident are person The person the information is about. working-conference The conference the person is currently in. session The person's session number. what-am-i-doing A client-supplied string saying what the person is doing. username The name of the "real" user constructed from hostname and ident-user. hostname The host the connection originated at. ident-use

-The user name according to the Ident dæmon at the user's machine or "unknown" if Ident was not used.
+The user name according to the Ident dæmon at the user's machine or "un-known" if Ident was not used.